Julia Donaldson: Laureateship

 In 2011, Donaldson was appointed Children's Laureate succeeding the illustrator Anthony Browne.
 In keeping with her interest in acting and singing Donaldson has set out to encourage children to perform poetry, plays and dramatised readings to generate a love of books and of reading.
-Accordingly, she has created a series of Plays to Read for six characters to be performed in the classroom, written by herself and by other writers such as Geraldine McCaughrean, Jeanne Willis, Vivian French, Steve Skidmore and Steve Barlow.
-The first 36 of these plays, for early readers, were published by Pearson (2013) with a further 24 plays for older primary-school children to following later in the year.
-She has also compiled an anthology of Poems to Perform by groups of children (to be published by Macmillan in 2013) and has created an interactive website called picturebookplays.co.uk which gives guidance as to how selected picture books can be turned into classroom plays.
+Accordingly, she has created a series of Plays to Read for six characters to be performed in the classroom, written by herself and by other writers such as Geraldine McCaughrean, Jeanne Willis and Vivian French.
+The first 36 of these plays, for early readers, were published by Pearson (2013) with a further 24 plays for older primary-school children following later in the year.
+She also compiled an anthology of Poems to Perform by groups of children.

-In her laureate role Donaldson has campaigned passionately against library cuts and closures, writing articles, meeting ministers and – with Malcolm Donaldson – embarking on a 6-week tour of UK libraries in autumn 2012.
+In her laureate role Donaldson has campaigned against library cuts and closures, writing articles, meeting ministers and – with Malcolm Donaldson – embarking on a six-week tour of UK libraries in autumn 2012.
 In all of the 38 libraries the visiting children were requested to perform a short play or song based on a picture book, as well as joining in Donaldson's own stories and songs.
 The tour was designed to celebrate libraries as a precious resource at a time many were threatened with closure.

 Personal life

-In her 30s, Donaldson was diagnosed with “cookie-bite” hearing loss, which leaves a bite-shaped hole in the mid-range of the audible spectrum, making it difficult for her to hear some speech and music, and she is helped by lip reading.
+In her 30s, Donaldson was diagnosed with "cookie-bite" hearing loss, which leaves a bite-shaped hole in the mid-range of the audible spectrum, making it difficult for her to hear some speech and music, and she is helped by lip reading.

 Malcolm Donaldson, Julia's husband, was a consultant paediatrician.
 The couple previously resided in Bearsden, East Dunbartonshire and, in 2014, moved to Steyning, West Sussex.
 They have three sons, the eldest of whom, Hamish, had Schizoaffective disorder and died by suicide in 2003 at the age of 25.
-She credited him with inspiring some of her imaginative writings.
+His death followed that of his cousin Gaius (the son of Julia's sister, Mary Moore), who also suffered from mental health issues and died by suicide 29 days earlier, on 1 November 2003.
+Donaldson credited Hamish with inspiring some of her imaginative writings.
 Malcolm died from cancer on 22 September 2024, at the age of 75.

-Her great-niece is British singer Lola Young.
+Her great-niece is British singer Lola Young, who is the daughter of Mary's daughter Imogen.